Shushik/b-cal/readme.txt

     User defined handlers

     Note, that calendar works with these handlers in asynchronous mode and every handler has an event.target context while running and event object as a first incoming argument.
 The second argument is an object, contains own calendar`s methods with a saved calendar context.
-Usually it`s done and hide.
+Usually it`s .done() and .hide().
 The only thing you should do is to call the calendar`s handler after you finished your actions. «select» handler has the third argument with the object, contains chosen date (Date()) and parsed (humanized) date object.

     <code>
         var